gambit-labs/challenge/README.md

-# TUF 2000-M challenge
+# TUF-2000M challenge

 ## Problem description

-There is a TUF 2000-M energy meter that has a Modbus Interface described in docs/tuf-2000m.pdf
+There is a TUF-2000M energy meter that has a Modbus Interface described in docs/tuf-2000m.pdf

-There is a live text feed from a TUF 2000-M device that is available on http://tuftuf.gambitlabs.fi/feed.txt that shows the first 100 register values and looks like this:
+There is a live text feed from a TUF-2000M device that is available on http://tuftuf.gambitlabs.fi/feed.txt that shows the first 100 register values and looks like this:

 ```
 2017-01-11 19:12